akileshbadrinaaraayanan/paper-summaries/neural-representation-sketch-drawings.md

 * At each step i of the decoder RNN, we feed the previous point, S<sub>i−1</sub> and the latent vector z in as a concatenated input x<sub>i</sub> , where S<sub>0</sub> is defined as (0, 0, 1, 0, 0).
 The output at each time step are the parameters for a probability distribution of the next data point S<sub>i</sub>.

+* The authors model (∆x, ∆y) as a Gaussian mixture model (GMM) with M normal distributions and (q1, q2, q3) as a categorical distribution to model the ground truth data (p1, p2, p3), where (q1 + q2 + q3 = 1).

+* An additional temperature parameter τ is introduced during sampling process.

+* In unconditional generation, the decoder RNN is used as a standalone model without any latent variables.
+In this case, the initial hidden states and cell states of the decoder RNN are initialized to zero and different samples are generated based on temperature values.

+* Loss function has two components: Reconstruction Loss used for vector parameters (∆x, ∆y, q1, q2, q3) and KL divergence used for modifying the latent vector z.

+* Since there is no latent z in unconditional generation, the loss function consists of only the reconstruction loss and no KL divergence loss.

+* The encoder RNN unit used is standard LSTM whereas the decoder RNN unit used is [HyperLSTM](https://arxiv.org/abs/1609.09106) as they are better than standard LSTM in sequence generation tasks as illustrated in the HyperNetworks paper.

+* Ramer-Douglas-Peucker algorithm has been used for simplifying the sketches consisting of more than 200 points.

+## Strengths

+* sketch-rnn is able to generate possible ways to finish an existing, but unfinished sketch drawing.

+* It encodes existing sketches into a latent vector, and generate similar looking sketches conditioned on the latent space.

+* Interesting results by interpolating between the latent space of two different sketches.

+## Weaknesses

+* Unable to model sketches containing more than 200 points as well as with complicated classes of sketches such as mermaids or lobsters.

+* Ineffective at modelling large number of classes simultaneously often combining characteristics of multiple classes in a single sketch.

+* Most of the good results shown in paper are based on models trained on a particular single class only.